 The fruit of the Barrel cactus is best prepared in sweet applications, since its natural tartness lends itself well to a hint of sugar.
 Cook the fruit down with agave syrup to make a jam, jelly or a sweet and sour chutney.

 This item was last sold on : 07/26/17

-Envy apples have a striated ruby red skin with green undertones.
-It has a crisp, sweet white flesh that will stay pure white for up to 10 hours before succumbing to oxidation.
+Envy apples are a round variety with striated, ruby red skin with green undertones.
+They have a crisp, sweet white flesh that will stay pure white for up to 10 hours before succumbing to oxidation and turning brown.
 Envy apples have what are known as lenticels, or small pores, which allow gases to pass between the skin and the flesh of a fruit.
 The lenticels appear as specks on the Envy apple; the more specks, the sweeter the apple.

-The large Envy™ apple is a cross between the Braeburn and Royal Gala apples.
+The large Envy™ apple (species Malus domestica) is a recent New Zealand cross between the Braeburn and Royal Gala apple, developed and marketed by the Oppenheimer Group.
 It has the same parentage as the Jazz apple, from the same producer.

 Recipes that include Envy Apples.
 One is easiest, three is harder.